The Helsinki 7

 Professor, Faculty of Nursing, Division of Health Sciences, University of Iceland, Reykjavik, Iceland

-Kristin completed a BS degree in nursing at the University of Iceland in 1981, masters degree from Columbia University in 1986 and a doctoral degree from the same university in 1992.
-Kristin’s earlier work was historical, exploring nursing as gendered practice.
-Her current research relates to the development of home care services in welfare states and the participation of relatives in assisting the frail elderly and chronically ill living at home.
+Kristín is a Professor at the Faculty of Nursing, University of Iceland where she studied nursing, while her graduate education was at Columbia University.
+Kristín’s earlier work was historical, exploring nursing as gendered practice.
+Her current research relates to the development of home care services in welfare states and the participation of relatives in assisting the frail elderly and chronically ill to live well at home.
 She has studied the development of home care nursing as practices, knowledge for practice and the ethics and politics of home care.
-Kristin’s work has been influenced by critical feminist and cultural theory and most recently by feminist authors working within Science and Technology Studies.
+Kristín’s work has been influenced by critical feminist and cultural theory and most recently by feminist authors working within Science and Technology Studies.
+Her current research is in dementia care and integration of services.
 A number of her research projects have been supported by the Icelandic Science Foundation.

 Chair, Mental Health Nursing, Sydney University, Sydney, Australia